 Unearthed In Chester – A Creative Challenge

-Dipping back into Chester’s roots as a manufacturing town, we have created our fourth annual challenge for area artisans and all those with a creative mind.
-This year’s creative challenge, titled “Unearthed in Chester,” uses flat, rusted iron pieces found buried in an early Chester Center property – one of the oldest houses in town.
+Dipping back into Chester’s roots as a manufacturing town, we created our fourth annual challenge for area artisans and all those with a creative mind.
+This year’s creative challenge, titled “Unearthed in Chester,” used flat, rusted iron pieces found buried in an early Chester Center property – one of the oldest houses in town.

 Antique Appraisal Day – Saturday, November 9, 2013

 Our 10th Annual Antiques Appraisal event was held on Saturday, Nov.
 9 at St. Joseph’s Parish Center.
 This year we had twelve appraisers donate their time and expertise to the Historical Society.
 As always, it was well received and all the money raised goes toward new programs and helps with the upkeep of our Museum.